 The PDPA has a significant impact on businesses and other organizations in Malaysia.
 Under the PDPA, businesses must comply with strict rules and guidelines when collecting, using, disclosing, and retaining personal data.

-Businesses must obtain the consent of individuals before collecting their personal data, and must use it only for the purposes for which it was collected.
+Businesses must obtain the consent of individuals before collecting their data, and must use it only for the purposes for which it was collected.
 They must also take reasonable steps to protect personal data from unauthorized access, use, or disclosure.

 In addition, businesses must appoint a Data Protection Officer (DPO) to oversee their compliance with the PDPA.
 The DPO is responsible for ensuring that the business complies with the PDPA, and for handling complaints from individuals about the handling of their personal data.